Skip to main content

 public MyTextContent(Parcel in) {

-// Read parent class variables
+// Read parent variables

 super.readFromBaseInfoParcel(in);